semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 ### 4.7.3 Releasing the Stable

-In tandem with the deployment, we should have a dashboard to monitor errors, user reports, and performance metrics to compare against the baseline.
+In tandem with the canary deployment, we should have a dashboard to monitor errors, user reports, and performance metrics to compare against the baseline.
 After some pre-determined amount of time, we would reach a go vs. no-go decision.
 Is the canaried version is good enough to be promoted to stable?
 If so, the deployment continues.
 If not, after collecting the necessary error reports and stack traces, we rollback and regroup.

 Let’s say we decide to go ahead.
-So go on and hit the **Promote** button next to the stable pipeline.
+So go on and hit the *Promote* button next to the stable pipeline.

 ![Stable Pipeline](./figures/05-sem-stable-pipeline.png){ width=60% }